infinum/frontend-handbook/React/Recipes/Session Handling.md

 };
 ```

-This will expose session data as well as a basic session handlers: `login` and `logout`.
-Now, this can be used in any component to get session data.
+This hook will expose session data and basic session handlers: `login` and `logout.
+Now, this hook can use this in any component to get session data.

 ```tsx
 const SomeComponent = () => {